markolauren/easm/analytics/README.md

 In order to use the analytics rule you need to configure Defender EASM "data connections" / export to your Log Analytics / Sentinel workspace: https://learn.microsoft.com/en-us/azure/external-attack-surface-management/data-connections

 ### Use case
-- Detect High severity observations which are not present in earlier EASM snapshots
+- Detect new High severity observations which are not present in earlier EASM snapshots

 ### Setup
 - Download the new_easm_finding_high_severity.json